-These boozy tartlets are light, free-spirited, and sassy.
+These boozy tartlets are light, free-spirited and sassy.
 If I were a dessert, this is what I would want to be.
-I'd be jealous of this dessert if I happened to be a straight-laced, tight crumb cake (which would probably be my confectionery alter ego.)
+I'd be jealous of this dessert if I happened to be a straight-laced, tight crumb cake (which would probably be my confectionery alter ego).
 Lemon heads, if you're not yet familiar with the deity known as Limoncello, you're in for a pleasant surprise.
 It's an Italian liqueur that has a scrumptiously strong dose of fresh lemony goodness.
-When paired up with cream cheese and a short-crust pastry, it's sheer, unadulterated bliss.
-If it's cold and blustery outside, these little bursts bliss will literally warm you up and make you feel like you're eating a piece of summer.
+When paired up with cream cheese and a short-crust pastry, it's sheer unadulterated bliss.
+If it's cold and blustery outside, these little bursts citrus will literally warm you up and make you feel like you're eating a bite of summer.

 1 cup of all-purpose flour

 1/2 cup of cold unsalted butter, cut into small bits (I cut mine up and let it freeze overnight.)